General (scope, time limits)

 According to article 17(2) AsylA in relation to article 6 AO1, if there are concrete indications of gender-related persecution or if the situation in the State of origin allows the inference that such persecution exists, the asylum seeker shall be heard by a person of the same sex.
 This rule also applies to the other participants of the interview such as the interviewer, the interpreter and the legal representative and represents a right for the asylum seeker.
 Non-compliance with this provision constitutes a violation of the right to be heard.
 The applicant is, however, free to renounce this right.
 In this case, a formal right to be heard must be granted.
 Interviews are also generally adapted for LGBTQI+ applicants, however this is done out of goodwill, it is not a right of the applicant.[46]

 In practice, the official in charge of the case may of their own initiative decide to conduct an interview with persons of the same sex as the applicant, or the legal representative may so request.
-However, it may also happen that this obligation is not complied with in practice, which implies the intervention of the legal representative, who should then require the cancellation of the interview and its conduct with an appropriate interview team composition.
-In case of male applicants victims of gender related persecution, this provision is implemented in a more open and pragmatic way, asking the asylum applicant which team composition he prefers.[50]
+However, it may also happen that this obligation is not complied with in practice.
+When this happens, the legal representative can intervene to require the cancellation of the interview and its conduct with an appropriate interview team composition.
+In case of male applicants victims of gender related persecution, this provision is implemented in a more open and pragmatic way, asking the asylum applicant which team composition he prefers.[47]

 Interpretation